Roger Eugene Maris

 The Yankees began to age badly in 1965, seemingly at once.
 Maris sustained a wrist injury.
 For two seasons he insisted it was real, the Yankees contended it was not.
 These were the penny-pinching pre-George Steinbrenner CBS-owned Yankees, willing to endure both contention and losing, not do anything to win.
 The injury sapped Maris' power and rendered him an average hitter with only occasional pop.
 With so great a fall from his heights and acrimony with the team medical staff souring his already problematic public image, Maris began to be portrayed as both lazy and a malcontent by the press.
 Knowing it wasn't true hurt Maris deeply, but just as in 1961 he was unable to show a sympathetic side to the fans.
 His days in New York clearly grew numbered.

-Maris was terrific in the 1967 World Series, swatting at a .385 clip behind speedy Lou Brock and Curt Flood and ahead of booming Orlando Cepeda.
-A last Fall Classic in 1968 against the Tigers paled, the soon to retire Maris going just 3 for 19 (.158) with a double and one RBI as the Cards' heroic run played out.
+Maris was terrific in the 1967 Series, swatting at a .385 clip behind speedy Lou Brock and Curt Flood and ahead of booming Orlando Cepeda.
+A last Fall Classic in 1968 against the Tigers paled in comparison, the soon-to-retire Maris going just 3 for 19 (.158) with a double and one RBI as the Cards' heroic run played out.

 Roger Maris was a solid player who helped his team win by doing the little things right and being a team player.
 While his numbers are not good enough for the Hall of Fame, his 61 homers stand as one of the greatest seasons by a power hitter in the history of baseball.
 100 of his career total 275 home runs were hit in just two years of his career, 1960 and 1961.
 Roger's career was often beset with injuries.